dddrrreee/cs140e-21win-dev/labs/2-bootloader/PRELAB.md

 ### Bootloader prelab

-Since this lab is going out so late, there is no official thing you need to hand in.
+For this lab, there is no official thing you need to hand in.
 HOWEVER, you are strongly encouraged to do all the prelab work, otherwise it's going to be a long lab --- in particular, implement the two routines described in Part 3 (below).

 ### 1. Read through the lab